 Bachelor of Science in Psychology, minors in Anthropology and Women's Studies--Weber State University, 2000

-Master of Science in Educational Psychology, Professional Counseling emphasis--Univerisity of Utah, 2006
+Master of Science in Educational Psychology, Professional Counseling emphasis--University of Utah, 2006

 Member of the LGBTQ-Affirmative Psychotherapist Guild of Utah